Cosmology from a non-physical standpoint: an algebraic analysis: The system of the observer and the observed

-We then obtain, The right-hand-side of the first equality in (\ref{2/23/21.1}) immediately results from substitution of (\ref{12/14/22.3}) and (\ref{12/20/22.1}) into the left-hand-side followed by application of the distributive law to simplify the resulting wedge product expression.
-The second equality arises rather remarkably by multiplying out and then rearranging the determinants in the expression on the left-hand-side of the second equality.
-The terms in parentheses on the right-hand-side of (\ref{2/23/21.1}) can be thought of as pseudoscalars with respect to the planar subspace defined by the observer and the observed and the planar subspace space orthogonal to it, yielding the respective areas of the parallelograms defined by the orthogonal projections of $a,b$ to those planes.
+The first equality in (\ref{12/16/23.5}) results from (\ref{12/16/23.7}) since $\gamma_1\wedge\gamma_1 = 0$.
+The second equality in (\ref{12/16/23.5}) arises rather remarkably by multiplying out and then rearranging the determinants in the expression on the left-hand-side of the first equality.
+The terms in parentheses on the right-hand-side of the second equality of (\ref{12/16/23.5}) can be thought of as pseudoscalars with respect to the planar subspace defined by the observer and the observed and the planar subspace space orthogonal to it, yielding the respective areas of the parallelograms defined by the orthogonal projections of $a,b$ to those planes - the relevant ``area forms" in the ``observer-observed" context.
+A simple calculation reveals that the areas are invariant under application of the (ambiguous) boost equations (\ref{12/24/19.1})-(\ref{12/24/19.4}).

-To summarize, the observer $\gamma_0$ and the observed $\gamma_1$ are time-like and space-like unit magnitude STA grade-1 elements which specify an observer direction and observed direction as vectors in $\mathbb{R}^{1,3}$, and thereby also specify the Cartesian plane $\gamma_0\times\gamma_1$ and the plane orthogonal to it.
-In the context of this system, the product of $a,b$ given by (\ref{2/23/21.1}) is an ``invariant symmetric hemi-linear pseudoform".
-That is, the product has the following properties.

-\begin{itemize} \item Invariances: \begin{itemize}\item with respect to the specified observer $\gamma_0$, the product is invariant to a boost in the direction of the specified observed $\gamma_1$, \item while neither $\gamma_0$ nor $\gamma_1$ are invariant under application of the boost, the plane $\gamma_0\times\gamma_1$ \underline{is} invariant. \item the product is invariant to exchange of the observer and observed, i.e., replacement of the first parenthetical term on the right-hand-side of (\ref{2/23/21.1}) with the same expression except for replacement of each ``0" index by a ``1" and each ``1" index by a ``0". \end{itemize} \item Symmetry: the product is commutative. \item Linearity: the product is linear in the component of $a$ (resp. $b$) in the observer-observed plane $\gamma_0\times\gamma_1$, and linear in the component of $a$ (resp. $b$) in the plane orthogonal to the observer-observed plane. \item Pseudoform: the product maps to the pseudoscalars instead of the scalars. \end{itemize}